Harkmark

-Harkmark is a village in Lindesnes municipality in Agder county, Norway.
+Harkmark is a village in Lindesnes Municipality in Agder county, Norway.
 The village is located at the northeastern end of the Harkmarkfjorden, about 10 km east of the town of Mandal.
-The village is the site of the Harkmark Church which is where the Harkmark parish is based, and the namesake of the old municipality of Halse og Harkmark which existed from 1838 until 1964.
+The village is the site of the Harkmark Church which is where the Harkmark parish is based, and the namesake of the old Halse og Harkmark Municipality which existed from 1838 until 1964.